yakavetsiv/ac-bo-hackathon.github.io/resources.md

 #### [Bayes Rule by 3Blue1Brown](https://youtu.be/HZGCoVF3YvM) -- explanation of the fundamental concept behind Bayesian methods

 {% include youtube.html video="HZGCoVF3YvM" title="" %}

-#### [A Gentle Introduction to Bayesian Optimization](https://youtu.be/IVaWl2tL06c) - a recording of the Accelerate '23 training workshop on Bayesian optimization, with a focus on application

-{% include youtube.html video="IVaWl2tL06c" title="" %}

 #### [A Visual Exploration of Gaussian Processes](https://distill.pub/2019/visual-exploration-gaussian-processes/) - A Distill Pub article explaining a commonly used predictive model in Bayesian optimization with visualizations and mathematical rigor.